24 November 2023

-15 June 2021
+15 July 2021

-Your final year of nursing comes with a lot more responsibility.
+Your final year of Child Nursing comes with a lot more responsibility.
 You are expected to know how to care for your patients with minimal guidance but still with support.
 I was extremely nervous to start my final management placement of 3rd year especially as I was placed in paediatric Accident and Emergency.

 Accident and Emergency requires students who can work in a busy environment whilst supporting in the management of the department, as well as demonstrate an ability to remain efficient, calm and collected.